Mafizuddin Ahmad: Early life

-Ahmad was born in 1891 in Barashalghar village, Debidwar Upazila, Comilla District, Bengal Presidency, British Raj.
-In 1919, he graduated from University of Calcutta in English.
-He went to law school in Dhaka University.
-After graduation he started his law practice in Comilla bar, after meeting A. K. Fazlul Huq and Abul Kashem.
+Ahmad was born in 1891 in the village of Barashalghar, Debidwar, Tipperah district, Bengal Presidency.
+In 1919, he graduated from the University of Calcutta with a Bachelor of Arts in English.
+He received his Bachelor of Laws degree from the University of Dacca.
+After graduation, Ahmed started his law practice in the Comilla bar, after meeting A. K. Fazlul Huq and Abul Kashem.

-Personal life

-Ahmad's son ABM Ghulam Mostafa served as the Minister of Energy and Natural Resources in 1988.

 Career

 Ahmad in 1933 joined the All India Muslim League.
-He was elected joint secretary of the Muslim league in Tripura District.
-He was elected to the Bengal Legislative assembly in 1938.
+He was elected joint secretary of the Muslim League in Tripura District.
+He was elected to the Bengal Legislative Assembly in 1938.
 He was made the parliamentary secretary for education.
-He was re-elected to the Bengal legislative in 1946.
-He was awarded the title Khan Bahadur.
+He was re-elected to the Bengal Legislative Assembly in 1946.
+He was given the title Khan Bahadur.